MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/hcw8010-default-receive-connector-not-found.md

 To resolve this issue, follow these steps:

 1. Enable IPv6 on the Exchange servers in your environment.
-For more information about how to do this, see [Guidance for configuring IPv6 in Windows for advanced users](/troubleshoot/windows-server/networking/configure-ipv6-in-windows).
+For more information about how to enable IPv6, see [Guidance for configuring IPv6 in Windows for advanced users](/troubleshoot/windows-server/networking/configure-ipv6-in-windows).

-2. Add the IPv6 binding to the Receive connector.
-To do this, follow these steps:
+2. Add the IPv6 binding to the Receive connector by following these steps:

    1. Open the Exchange Management Shell.
    2. Run the following command to identify the default Receive connector that's using port 25: